Insider Sends Strong Message on Bulls’ Chances at Signing 2-Time Former MVP

 Westbrook, 34, finished with 27 points, eight assists, four rebounds, two steals, and one block while getting to close out the game.
 The nine-time All-NBA selection is averaging 17.6 points on 51.2% true shooting over his last 24 games seeing nearly 30 minutes per contest.
 That’s up from 14.5 points on 48% true shooting over his first 28 appearances this season.

-Ham and Westbrook shook hands after the game and the first-year head coach was complimentary of his former project noting his “unbelievable sacrifice”.
+The first-year head coach was complimentary of Westbrook noting his “unbelievable sacrifice”.

 Ham got Westbrook to buy into coming off of the bench for the first time since his rookie season and accepting the fewest minutes of his illustrious career.